9thcirclegames/bgg-analysis/README.md

 # What makes a game a _good_ game?
 This package provides a skeleton and a set of data related to Board Games.
-This should be intended as a playing sandbox to you to analyze data about tabletop gaming and to undestand what a game should have to be a successful game.
+This should be intended as a playing sandbox to you to analyze data about tabletop gaming and to undestand what makes a game a successful game.

 Endless questions could arise while designing/promoting a board games.
 For ex: